markstringer-dti/markstringer-dti.github.io/CHAPTER_SWAMP.md

 way through.
 It's even harder than getting support for development of working software.

 There's something I feel I should own up to here.
-I don't know how to combine user research and the early development of working software without creating disagreements and arguments.
+I'm convinced of the value of continuing user research through a software product development project.
+But I don't know how to combine user research and the early development of working software without creating disagreements and arguments.

 Research on users and stakeholders needs to keep going all the way through a project.
 And what the researchers find out needs to inform software development.
 Then that software needs to be put in the hands of users.
+This is what we'll talk about more in [CHAPTER ESCAPE].
 Then the team needs to listen to the feedback that comes back from users.
 This feedback needs to be considered and incorporated into future versions of the software.

 Making sure that the team is well-informed is important.
-The best chance of success for a project is when the team are aware of what the users and stakeholder want.
-The chances get even better if the team can put working software into the users' hands.
+The best chance of success for a project is when the team are aware of what the users and stakeholders want.
+The chances get even better if the team can put working software into users' hands.
 And even better still if feedback from users starts to guide future iterations.
 But it isn't an easy ride.

 When the interests of all, or some of the interested parties in the swamp are discovered, it's very unlikely that they'll all be compatible.